11/1/19 By DAN ULLOA

 Biden touts his lengthy experience in the Senate and as Barack Obama’s Vice President.
 He appeals to many moderates and those who prize “electability” above all else in their zeal to unseat Trump.
 While Biden has been ahead in most polls, they have been a poor barometer of the eventual nominee in the past.
 Moreover, the other top candidates have been polling ahead of Trump as well except for Harris.

-Sanders has been consistently in favor of cannabis reform throughout his career.
+Sanders has been consistently in favor of 420 cannabis reform throughout his career.
 He released his reform program last Friday which was touted by many of his supporters.
-The plan describes Sanders ordering the Attorney General to declassify and remove it from the Drug Scheduling System.
+The plan describes Sanders ordering the Attorney General to declassify and remove it from the Controlled Substance Act.
 He would then push a bill through Congress that allowed the states to legalize cannabis at their own pace.

 In addition, he would set up a system that would expunge the records of felons.
 He would also remove felonies from being barriers to employment and applications as it is often used.